 Paul Rabatin is the Senior Geospatial Analyst for the National Geospatial-Intelligence Agency, EURASIA Division.
 Rabatin is a Geospatial Analyst and Cartographer with 25 years of experience.
 He is a graduate of New Mexico Tech.

 Major General William Reddel III

 The Adjutant General, New Hampshire National Guard

 General Reddel received a commission through the Academy of Military Science in June 1980.
-In 1981, he graduated from Undergraduate Pilot Training at Reese Air Force Base, Texas and Combat Crew Training School at Castle Air Force Base, California.
-He has served in various pilot positions and was Commander, 157th Aircraft Generation Squadron and 133rd Air Refueling Squadron.
-He has accumulated more than 5,000 flying hours operating a variety of military aircraft.
+In 1981, he graduated from Undergraduate Pilot Training at Reese Air Force Base, Texas, and Combat Crew Training School at Castle Air Force Base, California.
+He has served in various pilot positions and was Commander of the 157th Aircraft Generation Squadron and 133rd Air Refueling Squadron.
+He has accumulated more than 5,000 flying hours, operating a variety of military aircraft.